daxfeliz/cunybridgebootcamp/README.md

 CUNY Bridge Computational Workshop
 ==============================

-Repository for the annual summer Computational Workshop Series taught for the CUNY Bridge Program's incoming graduate students
+Repository for the annual summer Computational Workshop Series taught for incoming graduate students as part of the [CUNY Master's in Astrophysics Bridge Program](https://www.gc.cuny.edu/astrophysics).